susumu-kushi/civil-society-control-engineering/books.md

 ---
 Taken together, these works explore a single enduring question:

+From Kant's Kingdom of Ends,
+through modern law and civil society, to the challenges of artificial intelligence.

 How can human dignity be preserved as human society evolves from feudal structures, through modern constitutionalism, and into the age of artificial intelligence?